 Antiqued metal finishes

-These items have paint applied or removes to create artificially 'rusting' or 'tarnishing'.
-We use the word 'shabby chic' to describe these items, which have a lived in, heirloom look
+These items have paint applied or removed to create artificial 'rusting' or 'tarnishing'.
+We often use the word 'shabby chic' to describe these items, which have a lived in, antique look.

 - Not suitable for outdoor use.